 Bonus: Don’t Skip Routine Maintenance!

 Annual deck maintenance is a critical component of a long-lasting deck.
 Be sure to visibly inspect the surface and all structural pieces for signs of damage or deterioration, sweep and wash your deck, and apply stains and sealants when appropriate for your decking material.
-If you see signs of trouble or you’re not ready to tackle the annual maintenance yourself, contact the experts at Mitchell Construction.
-We have the tools and experience to keep your deck looking great for years to come.
+If you see signs of trouble or you’re not ready to tackle the annual maintenance yourself, contact a deck repair specialist.
+They’ll have have the tools and experience to keep your deck looking great for years to come.